TOAD-Joey/TOAD-DA-Sync-Backup/README.md

 [Download the latest stable version here](http://toadsoftware.nl/apps/toad-dabackup/versions/latest.zip)

 ## Requirements
-- DirectAdmin 1.4 higher
+- DirectAdmin 1.4 or higher
-- PHP 5.3 higher
+- PHP 5.3 or higher
 - "allow_url_fopen" enabled in PHP
 - Active license or trial with license token [Register for a free 7-day trial here](http://toadsoftware.nl/apps/toad-dabackup/web/)
 - Ioncube (Version 5.0 or greater of the ionCube Loader is required)